- Stripe is a far more robust financial services provider and charges lower fees.

 Stripe is a financial services company that functions primarily as a merchant services provider.
 The company sells a leading point-of-sale (POS) system and has plugins for e-commerce tools that equip your business to receive payments from customers.

 As a payment processing company, Stripe can aid your business to accept payments through many different methods – for a fee.
 Payments are then deposited into a merchant account, which Stripe supplies, and are automatically transferred into your business checking account as soon as the next day.
-See our full review of Stripe.

 How Stripe works